 Mission Statement

-Gloria Dei is an ecumenical group of Spiritual Directors who seek to increase awareness of Christian Spiritual Direction and make it more available in community.
+Gloria Dei is an ecumenical group of Spiritual Directors who seek to increase awareness of Spiritual Direction and make it more available in community.
 Gloria Dei provides referrals for Direction, retreats and teaching programs; and acts as a networking forum for the Spiritual Direction community.

 Our Spiritual Directors